JoyPoint/MTK/README.md

 - gendoc: generates the documentation for the library.
 - checkheaders: checks syntax of the header files.

-- clean: cleans ALL the generated files.
+- clean: cleans all the generated files.
 - cleanlib: cleans the generated archive and object files.
 - cleantests: cleans the generated tests executables.
 - cleanexamples: cleans the generated examples executables.